August 29, 2017

 Susan Silo – Mrs. Junko

 Troma Entertainment had built itself up on a reputation for crass, crude, gory, and gratuitous low-brow entertainment.
-So, of course what better place to find fodder for Saturday morning television?
+What better place to find fodder for Saturday morning television?

 Troma's logo.